ltw-webdev-javascript/curriculum/whats-yo-name.md

           A single equals `=` means set.
       - num: 4
         text: |
-          The `alert()` function is built into Javascript and will display a dialogue with some text.
+          The `alert()` function is built into JavaScript and will display a dialogue with some text.
     after: |
       Try it out in your browser.
 It should work great.